Disposing of Constructed Real Property Assets

 E. Focus facility maintenance on preserving mission-critical assets.

-7.8 When does the Service typically consider disposing of assets?
+8.8 When does the Service typically consider disposing of assets?
 We regularly consider the need to remove, repair, renew, or build new assets during all phases of program operations.
-This is especially important when developing the 5-year DM, construction, and transportation plans.
-We also consider cost or program efficiencies that we can gain by asset disposals and incorporate them when preparing refuge Comprehensive Conservation Plans, step-down management plans, and annual work plans.
+This planning by the Field Station Managers in coordination with the Regional IMD Chief or their Regional Facility Management staff is especially important when developing the 5-year DM, construction, and transportation plans.
+We also consider cost or program efficiencies that we can gain by asset disposals during the CCAs and annual work plans.

-7.10 Which assets are the most likely candidates for disposal?
-Regional facility management staff, in coordination with Field Station Managers, should recommend disposal of an asset if it:
+8.10 Which assets are the most likely candidates for disposal?
+The Regional IMD Chief or their Regional Facility Management staff, in coordination with Field Station Managers, should recommend disposal of an asset if it:

 B. Is deteriorated beyond economical repair;